 - Customisation of shifts and the ability to duplicate shift types

 - More annual leave allowance settings, including time-in-lieu, carry forward and an easier menu screen.

 - Multiple shifts on a day

 We’ve also added fixes for problems we found over the year.
 Including, time zone issues, bugs, crashes, and various issues with older phones etc.

 Development doesn’t stop

 And we have more plans as well!
-The developers are currently building a brand new version of the app.
-That involves designing and preparing a new user interface, stripping out old code and rewriting new code into the app, and then all the subsequent testing.
-This new and complete rewrite of the code base of MyShiftPlanner is in a brand new and exciting language (Flutter).
+We are currently building some brand new versions of the app.
+This involves designing and preparing a new user interface, stripping out old code and rewriting new code into the app, and then all the subsequent testing.
+This new rewrite of the code base of MyShiftPlanner is in a brand new and exciting language (Flutter).
 Which will give us tons more feature development options.
 As well as allowing the app to run faster and smoother on new and old devices alike.